 Walk downhill passing the Sandholes on the left to a cross roads.
 Cross over into Westfield Road.
 Continue on to the Catholic Church identified by the green glazed tiled roof.
 Cross Newhall Road into Darklands Road.
 Carry on downhill to Sainsbury's roundabout.
 Turn left to use the pelican crossing into the Leisure Centre Car Park.
 Walk through it, keeping the Council Offices and then the Leisure Centre on your left.
-Continue up to the junction and turn left along West Street to return to Sharpe's Pottery Museum.

-Many miners like Charlie Hextall could have remained working in the pits during the Great War.
+Continue up to the junction and turn left along West Street to return to The Delph. remained working in the pits during the Great War.
 Their jobs were reserved occupations.
 However they joined their pals and went off to serve their King and Country.
 Hudson's mill had to close as a result of lack of workers.
 This added to local food shortages as bread was the staple diet of the time.
 Bretby estate workers went off to fight too.
 However, the Earl of Carnarvon sold Bretby Hall and moved to Highclere and used the money to continue to pursue his passion for archaeology.
 Howard Carter was working in the Valley of the Kings, Egypt, exploring the ancient site whilst H. J. Wain was looking forward to normality as reflected in his comment below.